Care home advocate

 You would have an office base, but would spend most of your time visiting clients in care homes and attending meetings.

 Your work could be emotionally demanding, as some of the issues you deal with may be distressing.

-Many advocates work as volunteers, and paid positions are often part-time.
-Volunteers receive travel expenses.
+Many advocates work as volunteers, and paid positions can be part-time.
+Volunteers would usually receive travel expenses.

 Figures are intended as a guideline only.